 Access to North Shore’s entirety makes Split Rock Lighthouse State Park one of the best MN state parks on this list.

-PRO TIP: The History Center offers excellent insights about the lighthouse’s history through exhibits, displays, and video presentations.
+PRO TIP: The History Center offers excellent insights into the lighthouse’s history through exhibits, displays, and video presentations.
 Take a 20-minute tour to the lightkeeper’s home and outbuildings to learn about their remote way of life.

 Do note, however, that Split Rock Lighthouse State Park is a separate entity from the Lighthouse.